acquia/lightning/UPDATE.md

 6. Under "Allowed Entity Embed Display plugins", ensure that the "Media Image" checkbox is checked.
 7. Save the embed button.
+8. If you would like to prevent authors from choosing how media items embedded in WYSIWYG editors should be displayed (a change from the default behavior in previous versions of Lightning), go to *Configuration > System > Lightning > Media* and uncheck the box labeled "Allow users to choose how to display embedded media", then submit the form.

 ## 2.1.4 to 2.1.5
 There are no manual update steps for this version.